Finding a Top Financial Advisor Firm

 When it comes to individual clients, Fort Washington only serves high-net-worth individuals.
 The rest of the firm's client base is entirely institutional, including the likes of charitable organizations, businesses, pooled investment vehicles, investment companies, retirement plans, government entities and insurance companies.
 The minimum account size for individual clients is $500,000.

-As a fee-based firm, certain on-staff advisors at Fort Washington can receive commissions from the sale of insurance products, which causes a potential conflict of interest.
+As a fee-based firm, certain on-staff advisors at Fort Washington can receive commissions from the sale of insurance products like annuities, which causes a potential conflict of interest.
 The firm is still required to abide by fiduciary duty, though, legally binding it to act in your best interest at all times.

 Fort Washington Investment Advisors Background

 Founded in 1990, Fort Washington Investment Advisors has grown considerably over the last three decades.
 The firm is the investment branch of Western & Southern Financial Group, Inc., a large financial services company.
 As a result, the firm is a wholly owned subsidiary of Western & Southern Investment Holdings, LLC.
 Fort Washington has secondary offices in Albany, New York, Beachwood, Ohio, and San Francisco.

 There is no shortage of advisory certifications among the advisory staff at Fort Washington Investment Advisors.
 More specifically, the staff boasts designations like chartered financial analyst (CFA), certified financial planner (CFP), chartered alternative investment analyst (CAIA), certified investment management analyst (CIMA) and more.

 Fort Washington Investment Advisors Investing Strategy